 The larger your home is, the more you’ll spend on solar panels.
 A 4,500 square foot home may require a 15kw system costing over $35,000, for example.

 Your solar panel purchase includes multiple costs, including installation, hardware, permitting, HOA approval (if applicable), and more.
 You also need to pay for things like a racking and balance system and an inverter – both of which are separate from panels.

 Types of Solar Panel Systems for a 1,500 Square Foot House

-Your solar panel needs vary based on the type of solar panels you’re installing on your home.
+Your solar panel needs vary based on the solar panels you install on your house.
 You may have a grid-tied system with or without a battery.
 Or, you could have an off-grid system.